aduvau/antoine.duvauchelle.co/src/posts/2025-02-04-api-exploration-web-audio-api.md

 First things first, we need a sound file and an audio player.

-The sound file is quite easy to find: you can get thousands free of charge (and legal) sounds on [Pixabay](https://pixabay.com/en/music/search/) for instance.
+Finding a sound file is easy—you can get thousands of free (and legal) sounds on [Pixabay](https://pixabay.com/en/music/search/), for instance.

 Now the audio player: